Master Teacher: Melissa Muender

 What books will I use in Microeconomics?

-The Microeconomics Booklist for the fall 2015 semester is available for reference.
+The official AP® Microeconomics Booklist for the fall 2017 semester is now available.

 Am I ready to take Microeconomics?